Sentry Page Protection

 As such, historically both serve a useful purpose in a balanced portfolio.

-Global aggregate bonds posted a gain of +0.19% over the past week.
-They have been rangebound since Nov 2022 but closed above the range this week.
+Global aggregate bonds posted a gain of +0.46% over the past week.
+They had remained rangebound since Jul/2024 and closed the week above the 52 week moving average.

 U.S. 10 year Treasury Yield

-The most recent global bull market in bonds began in mid-1981 when the US Federal Reserve pushed interest rates to > 20% to combat inflation.
-Below is the downtrends in the various US Treasury yields from their peak (bond prices move inverse to yields so falling treasury yields are bullish for bond prices).
+The most recent global bear market in bonds began in mid-2020 when the US Federal Reserve pushed interest rates to 0% to combat deflation.
+Below is charts for the various US Treasury yields from their peak (bond prices move inverse to yields so falling treasury yields are bullish for bond prices).

 German 10 year Bund Yield

 German 10 year treasury yields bottomed in early 2020 during the depths of the European Covid shutdowns.
-They have rebounded strongly on inflation concerns and have now exceeded 2011 highs.
+They rebounded in a parabolic manner into Oct, 2023 before their recent decline.
+This past week yields closed above the 52 week moving average and below resistance @ 2.68%.

 Japanese 10 year Treasury Yield